Techgrounds-Cloud-9/cloud-9-Ephraim52/04_Network_01/NTW-01/NTW-01 OSI STACK.md

 TCP/IP model= Transmission Control Protocol/Internet Protocol are rules with communication protocols to connect network devices.

 ## Exercise
+- The OSI model and its uses.
+- The TCP/IP model and its uses.

 ### Sources
 https://www.techtarget.com/searchnetworking/definition/TCP-IP#:~:text=TCP%2FIP%20specifies%20how%20data,and%20received%20at%20the%20destination.